-- e) Thesis Requirements: In addition to the coursework, completion of the degree requires that students: - Prepare a written thesis describing relevant research in the field that is read and accepted by the Thesis Committee. - Defend the M.S. thesis via oral examination, attended and approved by the Thesis Committee.
+- 2.1.5 Thesis Requirements: In addition to the coursework, completion of the degree requires that students: - Prepare a written thesis describing relevant research in the field that is read and accepted by the Thesis Committee. - Defend the M.S. thesis via oral examination, attended and approved by the Thesis Committee.